jan-glx/dpiSwitch/README.md

 dpiSwitcher is a minimalistic tool with no user interface.
 It automatically adjusts the DPI scaling of the *internal dispaly* whenever an external display is connected or disconnected to the last value set for the given number of dispalys.
 These settings are stored in the Windows registry (HKCU/software/dpiSwitchr).

 ## Usage:
-Place [`dpiSwitcher.exe`](https://github.com/jan-glx/dpiSwitch/releases/latest/download/dpiSwitcher.exe) in the `shell:startup` folder to have it launch automatically upon login.
+1. Place [`dpiSwitcher.exe`](https://github.com/jan-glx/dpiSwitch/releases/latest/download/dpiSwitcher.exe) in the `shell:startup` folder to have it launch automatically upon login.
 Alternatively, you can start it manually (e.g., with a double-click) for a single session.
-If you want to terminate the tool, you will need to use the task manager.
+If you want to terminate the tool, use the task manager.

-Then, whenever the scaling of the internal monitor is not as you want, adjust it using the usual method (Right-click on desktop -> Display settings -> Scale). dpiSwitcher will be notified of this change and store your current dpi scaling setting for the current number of displays in te windows registry.
-Whenever you connect or disconnect an external display, dpiSwitcher loads the setting for the new number of dispalys from the registry and apply themn.
+2. Whenever the scaling of the internal monitor is not to your liking, adjust it as usual (Windows settings -> Display settings -> Scale). <br>
+  => dpiSwitcher will be notified of this change and store the current dpi scaling setting for the current number of displays in the Windows registry.
+And whenever you connect or disconnect an external display leading to this number of monitors in the future, dpiSwitcher will load these settings from the registry and apply them.

 ## Roadmap:
 - [x] Implemented functionality to remember specific DPI scaling settings for different situations.